theNewDynamic/cocina214.com-archive-hugo/content/news/celebrate-national-margarita-day-cocina-214.md

 **_Enjoy our House Flight of 3 Margaritas for $10_**

-_214 Rocks, El Diablo, & 214 Frozen_
+_Enjoy our Top-Selling 214 Rocks, El Diablo, & 214 Frozen Margaritas!_

 **_Enjoy our Premium Flight of 3 Margaritas for $25_**

-_Blue Agave, El Diablo, & Orange Blossom_
+_Enjoy our Premium hand-made Blue Agave, El Diablo, & Orange Blossom Margaritas!_

 ![](/uploads/2022/02/03/national-margarita-day-poster-2022.jpg)